ocp-power-automation/ocp4-upi-powervm/README.md

 2. `terraform apply -var-file var.tfvars`

 Now wait for the installation to complete.
 It may take around 40 mins to complete provisioning.

+**IMPORTANT**: Once the deployment is completed successfully, you can safely delete the bootstrap node.
+After this, the HAPROXY server will not point to the APIs from bootstrap node once the cluster is up and running.
+Clients will start consuming APIs from master nodes once the bootstrap node is deleted.

+To delete the bootstrap node:
+1. Change the `count` value to 0 in `bootstrap` map variable and re-run the apply command.
+Eg: `bootstrap = {instance_type = "medium", image_id = "468863e6-4b33-4e8b-b2c5-c9ef9e6eedf4", "count" = 0}`
+2. Run command `terraform apply -var-file var.tfvars`

 ## Create API and Ingress DNS Records
 You will also need to add the following records to your DNS: